Florida International University pedestrian bridge collapse: Reports of cracking

 At 9 a.m. on March 15, a university employee heard a loud "whip cracking" sound while under the bridge span, waiting for a red traffic light.
 At the same time, the design-build team met for about two hours at the construction site to discuss the cracks discovered on March 10.
 Representatives from both FIU and FDOT were present.
-The FIGG lead engineer's conclusions were that the structural integrity of the bridge was not compromised and that there were no safety concerns raised by the presence of the crack.
+The FIGG lead engineer's conclusions were that the structural integrity of the bridge was not compromised and that there were no safety concerns raised by the presence of the cracks.
 FIGG also insisted that no crack repairs should be carried out until the stabilizing of the node and pylon diaphragm with post-tensioning was completed.

-An additional measure proposed by FIGG at the meeting to remediate the cracking was telling the contractor that it "must expedite the pouring of the intermediate pylon," a structure that was designed to mimic the tower of a cable-stay bridge.
+An additional measure proposed by FIGG at the meeting to remediate the cracking was telling the contractor that it "must expedite the pouring of the intermediate pylon," a structure that was designed to mimic the tower of a cable-stayed bridge.
 This pylon was to be located on the north end of the main span adjacent to the area that failed and affixed to the same substructure that the failing main span diaphragm sat upon.

 The FIGG engineers on site "did not know the reason for the cracks, but still expressed no safety concerns" at the meeting.

 FIGG did not know the reason for the cracks, but still expressed no safety concerns.
 However, FIGG in its presentation alluded to a lingering concern about the structural inadequacy of the 11/12 node until the intermediate pylon and back truss were completed.
 FIGG mentioned a "temporary mechanism to capture the nodal zone."
 FIGG opined that it may be "appropriate to transfer some of the load off 11/12 node."
 FIGG was to consider options to "capture some of the forces from the node."
 FIGG also stated that "prudent action is to share some of the load carried back to 9/10 and construct pylon diaphragm."
 FIGG further proposed to "restrain" the node.
 FIGG promised to deliver the temporary mechanism to capture the forces and node 11/12 by March 17, 2018 to MCM in two days, showing a sense of urgency.